-Kathleen M. Anderson has been an advocate for businesses and entrepreneurs throughout the country for over 20 years.
-Kathleen, who focuses her practice on litigation and counseling, has been recognized in the Best Lawyers in America®, Who’s Who in American Law®, and Indiana Super Lawyers®.
+Kathleen M. Anderson has been an advocate for businesses and entrepreneurs throughout the country for more than 20 years.
+Kathleen, who focuses her practice on litigation and counseling, has been recognized in the Best Lawyers in America®, Who’s Who in American Law® and Indiana Super Lawyers®.
+Kathleen brings expertise, a partnering mentality and no-nonsense focus to her representation of businesses.

 Kathleen’s litigation practice covers the full spectrum of litigation services, including pre-litigation counseling; risk and litigation management; and trials, hearings, and appeals before federal and state courts, administrative agencies, and other tribunals.
-She has extensive experience in alternative dispute resolution proceedings, including arbitration, mediation, and conciliation.
-Kathleen has represented clients in complex litigation, including class actions and collective actions, and in actions brought against businesses by federal agencies.
+She has experience in alternative dispute resolution proceedings, including arbitration, mediation and conciliation.

-Kathleen regularly represents and counsels businesses in relation to trade secrets and unfair competition; equal employment opportunity; wage and hour claims; non-competition, non-solicitation, and other restrictive covenant claims; discrimination; retaliation; whistleblower; reductions in force; internal complaints and investigations; and tort, commercial and other business claims.
+Kathleen regularly represents and counsels businesses in relation to trade secrets and unfair competition; employee raiding, equal employment opportunity; federal and state wage and hour claims; wage/hour investigations and audits; workplace investigations; non-competition, non-solicitation and other restrictive covenant claims; discrimination; retaliation; whistleblower; reductions in force; internal complaints and investigations; and tort, commercial and other business claims.

-Kathleen collaborates with clients from a range of industries – manufacturing, healthcare, insurance, retail, marketing, and waste management, to name a few.
-Kathleen regularly lectures and writes on litigation tactics, trade secrets, unfair competition and risk management.
+Kathleen collaborates with clients from a range of industries – manufacturing, hospitality/restaurants, healthcare, insurance, retail, marketing, and waste management, to name a few.
+Kathleen regularly lectures and writes on litigation tactics, civil procedure, professionalism, trade secrets, unfair competition and risk management.

-Kathleen has served on the Indiana State Bar Association Board of Governors and is Past President of the Allen County Bar Association and of that bar association’s Trial Lawyers Section.
-Kathleen is a past recipient of the Neiman Citation for Distinguished Legal Work, Professionalism, Public Service, and Leadership from the Allen County Bar Association.
+Kathleen serves as a member of the Indiana Bar Foundations’ Board of Directors and has served on the Indiana State Bar Association Board of Governors.
+She is past president of the Allen County Bar Association and of that bar association’s Trial Lawyers Section.
+She has been a member of the Local Rules Committee of the United States District Court for the Northern District of Indiana.

 Kathleen is admitted to practice before the Sixth, Seventh, and Eighth U.S. Court of Appeals; the U.S. District Courts for the Northern and Southern Districts of Indiana and Ohio; and Indiana and Ohio state courts.
 She has been admitted to practice pro hac vice in courts throughout the country.